2022 Austrian presidential election: Intensive campaign period

 Gerald Grosz portrayed himself as a Donald Trump-style presidential candidate, wearing a red MAGA hat ("Make Austria Grosz Again"), with his last name Grosz resembling the German word "groß" for "great".
-Grosz attacked Van der Bellen and the Austrian ÖVP-Green government repeatedly for various failures on the Russia-Ukraine War, the rising inflation and electricity prices etc. His main priority if elected President would be to dismiss the current Austrian government immediately, install a new cabinet of his own thinking, who would then call new parliamentary elections.
+Grosz attacked Van der Bellen and the Austrian ÖVP-Green government repeatedly for various failures on the Russian invasion of Ukraine, the rising inflation and electricity prices etc. His main priority if elected President would be to dismiss the current Austrian government immediately, install a new cabinet of his own thinking, who would then call new parliamentary elections.
 His main campaign slogan is "Vote for Gerald Grosz and you get rid of Van der Bellen and the current government."

 Like Rosenkranz and Grosz, Tassilo Wallentin and Michael Brunner also hail from the radical right.
 In his editorials for the Kronen Zeitung before becoming an official candidate, Wallentin repeatedly wrote that immigration in general and requests for asylum must be limited to zero, especially from Muslim-majority countries and warned that Muslims will be close to a majority in Austria in 20 years.

 Brunner repeatedly warned of vaccination damages from COVID-19 vaccines and attacked the government on their policies during the pandemic.
-With the COVID-19 pandemic decreasing as a major topic during the campaign for President, Brunner followed the other candidates in focusing on rising inflation, electricity and gas prices.
+With the COVID-19 pandemic decreasing as a major topic during the campaign for president, Brunner followed the other candidates in focusing on rising inflation, electricity and gas prices.
 He said he favours the elimination of EU sanctions against Russia ("They are not working and harm the Austrian population.") and the full implementation of Neutrality in Austria again, which in his opinion is currently not the case.
-He would also immediately dismiss the current Austrian government if elected President.
+He would also immediately dismiss the current Austrian government if elected president.

 Heinrich Staudinger calls for poverty reduction, pacifism and the decrease in military spending and the focus of the military on disaster aid rather than engaging in conflicts.
 He strongly opposes increasing military spending to 2-3% of GDP like candidates Grosz and Rosenkranz.
 He strongly advocates help for immigrants and asylum seekers (his shoe manufacturing company employs numerous immigrants) and supports regional production methods with natural products and in line with the environment.
 He strongly supports measures to protect the environment and climate.
 He was vaccination-sceptic during the Covid pandemic.
 As President, he would make his first official state trip to the Democratic Republic of Congo.